-More importantly, the OIG's position that any technical breach - no matter how ambiguous or de minimis -- of any FHA regulation or requirement (for example, delivery of the GFE a day late) may serve as the basis for full indemnification, if adopted by FHA, would be a damaging precedent.
-The result of this would be a severe chilling among lenders that offer loans for FHA insurance, as the penalty would completely out of line with the technical violation.
+be a severe chilling of lenders offering loans for FHA insurance, as the penalty is completely out of line with the technical violation.
 In order to prevent this and promote fairness, there should be a real and material connection between the violation in question and why the loan went into default for indemnification to be an appropriate remedy.

-Had it been clear at the time to Pulte Mortgage that the Provision was not acceptable to FHA, Pulte Mortgage simply would have insisted on the removal of the Provision with respect to a given loan and resubmitted the now-compliant applicable loans for FHA insurance coverage.
+Had it been clear at the time to CTX that the Provision was not acceptable to FHA, CTX simply would have insisted on the removal of the Provision with respect to a given loan and resubmitted the now-compliant applicable loans for FHA insurance coverage.
 In other words, these loans would have been insured in any event.
 It is therefore fundamentally unfair for the OIG to recommend indemnification on such loans.